drmatthews/slidecrop_pyqt/README.md

 using a MetaSystems slide scanner (either brightfield or fluorescence) and stored in BitPlane Imaris (*.ims) format - no other file formats are currently supported.
-The full resolution image is too large to be processed in memory.
-It does this by segmenting a low resolution version of the image and upscaling the segmented regions to the full resolution.
+The full resolution image is too large to be processed in memory so iamges are cropped by segmenting a low resolution version of the image and upscaling the segmented regions to the full resolution.
 The resultant images are saved as [OME-TIFF](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/).
 If the region exceeds 4096 pixels in any dimension the image is written as tiles so that large arrays are not held in memory.
 These huge